ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **Master**

-The master is the host, which is responsible for the administration of all instances (including the instances of the slaves!).
+The master is the host, which is centrally responsible for the administration of all instances (including the instances of the slaves!).
 When the master is terminated, the slave instances are also terminated.
 The master provides the central object and status databases for all slaves, to which all slaves connect.

 * **Multihost mode**

 The multihost mode of ioBroker can be used to distribute the control tasks to several computers if these require special interfaces (e.g. reading out electricity meters in the basement).
-Furthermore, several hosts can be used to distribute the load or the memory consumption evenly.
+Furthermore, several hosts can be used in order to distribute the load or the memory consumption evenly.
 In multihost mode, one host is defined as the master; all others are slaves.
 The master controls all slaves and also the distribution of the instances to the slaves.

 * **Node-Red**

-Graphic programming interface in which finished modules (nodes) can be linked to complex programs by simple chaining (flow).
+Graphic programming surface in which finished modules (nodes) can be linked to complex programs by simple chaining (flow)

 * **Objects and states**